ariel-frischer/RA.Aid-swe-bench/README.md

 - Anthropic models: `ANTHROPIC_API_KEY`
 - OpenRouter models: `OPENROUTER_API_KEY`

+Set them in your SHELL, .env support is not implemented yet.

 ### ⚠️ Important Notes

-- **Parallel Processing**: The `MAX_THREADS` setting in `config.py` determines how many model instances run in parallel.
+- **Parallel Processing**: The `MAX_THREADS` setting in `config.py` determines how many raid instances run in parallel.
 Be cautious with high values as this can:
   - Significantly increase API costs
   - Potentially trigger rate limits
   - Cause memory/CPU issues